CodingGarden/faqs/README.md

 ## Will this stream be available later?

 Yes.
-You can find the most recent live streams on my [twitch video page](https://www.twitch.tv/codinggarden/videos?filter=archives&sort=time).
+You can find the most recent live streams on [youtube](https://www.youtube.com/@CodingGarden/streams) and my [twitch video page](https://www.twitch.tv/codinggarden/videos?filter=archives&sort=time).

-Live streams are archived / clipped and uploaded to [The Coding Garden Archive on YouTube](https://youtube.com/codinggardenarchive) about 48 hours after they have happened.
-Some older live streams are on the main [Coding Garden YouTube](https://youtube.com/codinggarden) channel as well.
+Live streams from January 2022 and August 2023 are uploaded to [The Coding Garden Archive on YouTube](https://youtube.com/codinggardenarchive).
+Live streams before January 2022 and after August 2023 are available on the main Coding Garden YouTube channel.

 ## Can I be a mod?